VisLab/HEDToolsArchived/python/hedemailer/README.md

 * [hedconversion](../hedconversion)

 ### Screenshots
-What an email looks like
+What a typical email looks like

 ![Email example](hedemailer-email.png)

 ### Notes